 Why Skilltype Exists

 Every professional has a story.
 For most of us, it's still being written.
 The century-old signals used to evaluate our work are often lazy proxies for what we've done, what we're doing, and where we're going.
-Skilltype exists to rethink our professional journey around what's in our control: Skill development.
-Skill development has evolved from the occasional, physical and credential into the perpetual, digital, and experiential.
+Skilltype exists to rethink our professional journey around what's in our control: Professional development.
+Professional development has evolved from the occasional, physical and credential into the perpetual, digital, and experiential.
 We are building a new experience that not only embraces this shift, but advances it in preparation for the future of work.

 Everything Skilltype does is centered around expertise.
 What expertise you have, what expertise do you want to learn, and what expertise is most in demand.
-We developed a proprietary Skills API to describe people, organizations and other objects across the profession.
+We developed a proprietary expertise API to describe people, organizations and other objects across the profession.
 Using a common descriptive framework for expertise allows us to develop a shared understanding of the supply and demand of expertise.
 Coupling this with modern innovations in technology and policy will unlock new opportunities to advance our careers and organizations.

 Developing Lifelong Learners